ctnava/rxtechnotes/4_access_to_drugs.md

 - **Patient Identifiers**: information used to identify the patient
   - **required**: name & address
   - **optional**: date of birth & weight (for pediatrics)
-- **Inscription**: specifies the medication prescribed, including strength & amount
+- **Inscription**: specifies the generic name of the medication, brand name (if required), including strength & amount
 - **Signa**: directions for use
 - **Refill Instructions**: How many refills are authorized for the patient
 - **Product Selection Code (Optional)**: Whether or not the medication is specified to be dispensed as written